efemberg11/GeoModel_rmakhman/README.md

-# GeoModelG4
+# GeoModelCore

-GeoModelG4 contains the packages needed to interface GeoModel to the [Geant4](https://geant4.web.cern.ch/) detector simulation kit.
+GeoModelCore contains the core packages of the GeoModel toolkit.